 1. Coleman 0°F Mummy Sleeping Bag

 As its name suggests, this Coleman sleeping bag allows you to camp in cold weather as low as 0 degrees Fahrenheit.
-With the mummy style, it can easily accommodate an adult with height up to 6’2’’, and provide enough warmth by its semi-sculpted hood.
-You can adjust the tightness by the drawstring and allow more air in using the zip in the bottom of the sleeping bag during warmer nights.
+With the mummy-style, it can easily accommodate an adult with height up to 6’2’’, and provide enough warmth by its semi-sculpted hood.
+You can adjust the tightness by the drawstring and allow more air in using the zip at the bottom of the sleeping bag during warmer nights.
 This feature is super useful for those who like to sleep with one foot out.
-If you are not one and have the cold feet, the sleeping bag’s insulated foot box and its quilting construction will trap the heat for the whole night long.
+If you are not one and have cold feet, the sleeping bag’s insulated foot box and its quilting construction will trap the heat for the whole night long.

 + Allow you to camp in zero-degree temperatures (Fahrenheit)